cloudfoundry/cf-k8s-logging/ci/cf-k8s-logging.md

 branch.
 This will report back to the PR if the tests are successfully or not.
 The `run-tests-on-cf-for-k8s-main` job runs on the `main` branch.

 ## Release Process
 This publishes a Github release with the config templates after re-running all the validation tests.
 It could be more efficient to change this to a passed constraint instead.

-NOTE: This requires manually updated the `RELEASE_VERSION` variable in the job.
+The version is managed by a concourse semver resource and commited to the main branch.

 ### How to update dependencies
 cf-k8s-logging requires images from [log-cache-release](https://github.com/cloudfoundry/log-cache-release/) and [cloudfoundy/fluent-plugin-syslog_rfc5424](https://github.com/cloudfoundry/fluent-plugin-syslog_rfc5424).
 To update these dependencies, update the refs in `vendir.yml`.